 Marina, 26, spent a month backpacking in Cambodia.
 Between her two working holiday visas in Australia, she took the time to explore this beautiful country.
-Here is an overview of the places to visit in Cambodia, her itinerary, and practical tips for Cambodia.
+Here is an overview of the places to visit in Cambodia, her itinerary, and practical tips to explore Cambodia.

 Why travelling in Cambodia?